tmanbarton/cs314Project/reports/design.md

 ## User Interface

-In this sprint, we will focus on adding a trips componet and a running distances componet.
+In this sprint, we will focus on adding a trips component and a running distances component.

 ### UI Design for Trip and Running Distances